What is the Scaled Agile Framework (SAFe®)?

 SAFe® stresses cadence and synchronization.
 Coordinating agile teams to plan and iterate at the same frequency may enhance organizational alignment, predictability, and collaboration.
 At the program increment (PI) level, these coordinated, cross-functional ARTs organize around the planning and execution of work.
 Each ART shares a common vision, roadmap, features backlog, milestones, and commitment to delivering value in each release.

 Vision, roadmap, and backlog prioritization

-SAFe® advises users to shape a vision for each PI, to help teams understand the larger business context and feel invested in what they will be building.
-With the strategic intent expressed through the product vision, product management can begin to build out a program backlog and roadmap.
+According to SAFe® recommendations, you should shape a vision for each PI.
+This helps teams understand the larger business context and feel invested in what you will be building.
+For example, with the strategic intent expressed through the product vision, product management can begin to build out a program backlog and roadmap.